 - they are admitted (as classified students) into the English Language Institute (ELI) and restrictions (based upon their reading and writing scores) are placed on their registration.

-Students admitted into a degree program (non-ELI):
+Students admitted into a degree program (non-ELI)

-Students admitted into the English Language Institute (ELI):
+Students admitted into the English Language Institute (ELI)

-International students who are admitted to UHH without a TOEFL score or with a TOEFL score below 500 (173/61) are admitted into the ELI and a hold is placed on their registration.
+International students who are admitted to UH Hilo without a TOEFL score or with a TOEFL score below 500 (173/61) are admitted into the ELI and a hold is placed on their registration.
 The advisor for all ELI students is the director of the ELI.
 These students must see the director of the ELI to register.
 (If you are unsure whether a student is an ELI or student or not, you can check on STAR or Banner (SOAHOLD) to see if the student has an academic hold placed by the ELI director).
 These students are restricted to taking ESL classes and a few selected non-ESL classes depending on their assessed reading level.
 ELI students must obtain the written approval of the professor to take any non-ESL class.

 Admissions Path for International Students

 English Language Placement Assessment and Writing Placement Assessment